neccdao/gitbook/nusd.md

 NDOL keeps track of supplied liquidity for counter party inverse longs and shorts.

 NDOL is minted at a rate of 1:1 when whitelisted collateral is supplied to the protocol for borrowing.
-The supplied collateral price is sourced from its Chainlink price feed.
+The supplied collateral price is sourced from its Flux price feed.

 Each collateral type also has its isolated own redemption rate.